 Information about hiring, recordkeeping, and other topics for business owners with employees.

-Before you can determine how to treat payments you make for services, you must first know the business relationship that exists between you and the person performing the services.
+Independent Contractors vs. Employees: Before you can determine how to treat payments you make for services, you must first know the business relationship that exist between you and the person performing the services.

 Looking for a tool to help you meet your tax requirements?
 Choose from our free products, developed especially for the Small Business/Self-Employed person, and obtain updated information on existing products.